mdaashir/Yavar-Hackathon-2025-Mohamed-Aashir-S/README.md

-# Invoice Data Extraction System
+# Invoice Data Extraction & Verification System

-A robust system for extracting and validating data from invoice PDFs using advanced OCR and computer vision techniques.
+This project implements an automated system for extracting and verifying data from scanned invoice PDFs using open-source OCR models.
+The system processes image-based invoices to extract structured information and performs comprehensive validation checks.

 ## Features